Komalbhangale/html-portfolio/README.md

 # html-portfolio
-basic project on html witch show case the my knowledge about html tangs and hyperlink.
+basic project on html witch show case the my knowledge about html tag and hyperlink.